List of Jeopardy! contestants: Ken Jennings

-Ken Jennings (born May 23, 1974) first appeared on Jeopardy! on June 2, 2004, shortly after producers of the show eliminated the five-show cap for contestants.
+Ken Jennings first appeared on Jeopardy! on June 2, 2004, shortly after producers of the show eliminated the five-show cap for contestants.
 Because the five-game limit was removed, Jennings continued to win and eventually broke the winnings record set by Tom Walsh, who had won $186,900 in 2004.

 Jennings set a record of 74 wins before he was defeated by Nancy Zerg in his 75th appearance.
 His total winnings from the program amount to $3,022,700, which includes $2,522,700 won in his initial appearances and an additional $500,000 for his second-place finish in the Jeopardy!
 Ultimate Tournament of Champions.
 In addition, at the end of Season 20, he set a one-day record of $75,000, which was later broken by Roger Craig, and even later by James Holzhauer.

 During his first run of Jeopardy! appearances, Jennings earned the record for the highest American game show winnings.
-His total was later surpassed by Brad Rutter, who defeated Jennings in the finals of the Ultimate Tournament of Champions, adding $2,000,000 to his earlier Jeopardy! winnings.
-Jennings regained the record after appearing on several other game shows, including appearances on 1 vs. 100 and Grand Slam, culminating in an appearance on Are You Smarter Than a 5th Grader? in which he won $500,000.
-Rutter retained the Jeopardy! record by defeating Jennings in the finals of the Battle of the Decades tournament.
+His total was later surpassed by Brad Rutter, who defeated Jennings in the finals of the Ultimate Tournament of Champions, adding $2 million to his earlier Jeopardy! winnings.
+Jennings regained the record after appearing on several other game shows, including appearances on 1 vs. 100 and Grand Slam, culminating in an appearance on Are You Smarter Than a 5th Grader? in which Jennings won $500,000.
+Rutter retained the Jeopardy! record by defeating Jennings in the finals of the Battle of the Decades tournament in 2014.

 After his success on Jeopardy!, Jennings wrote of his experience and explored American trivia history and culture in Brainiac: Adventures in the Curious, Competitive, Compulsive World of Trivia Buffs, published in 2006.

 Jennings returned to Jeopardy! finishing runner-up to the Watson Supercomputer (splitting $300,000 with a charity) and again for the Battle of the Decades where he finished runner-up to Rutter again (winning $100,000).
 Jennings's total winnings amount to $3,422,700.

 His team finished runner-up in the 2019 Jeopardy!
 All-Star Games relay tournament.
-In 2020, he won the Jeopardy!
-The Greatest of All Time primetime event, which thus gave him his first Jeopardy tournament title and an additional $1,000,000 in winnings.
+In 2020, Jennings won the Jeopardy!
+The Greatest of All Time primetime event, which thus gave him his first Jeopardy! tournament title and an additional $1 million in winnings.

 In September 2020, as host Alex Trebek's pancreatic cancer progressed, Jennings became a consulting producer for Jeopardy!, a role that included reading select on-air categories.
-When Trebek died in November 2020, Jennings was named the first interim guest host of the program.
+When Trebek died the following November, Jennings was named the first interim guest host of the program.
 His episodes began airing in January 2021.
 In July 2022, Jennings became a permanent host of the show, along with Mayim Bialik.
+In January 2023, he was announced as the host of Jeopardy!
+Masters, which premiered on May 8, 2023.
+In December 2023, Jennings was named as the sole permanent host of Jeopardy! following Bialik's withdrawal.

+Nancy Zerg

+Nancy Zerg defeated 74-day champion Ken Jennings on November 30, 2004.
+She was the first contestant to be called "a giant killer" despite losing the next day.